Gavri8827/ProtectHerChat/README.md

 Features:

-A responsive chatbot that offers parents guidance on online risks and suggests possible ways to deal with them.
+1.responsive chatbot that offers parents guidance on online risks and suggests possible ways to deal with them.

-A feature that allows parents to identify harmful words in the conversations their children are having online.
+2.feature that allows parents to identify harmful words in the conversations their children are having online.